⟵ Back to Articles

 Whose form and color can not be recognized; how can That 1 be called Shyam-Krishna?

-You will only be free from the death-web if you cling to the feet of That 1.
+One will only be free from the death-web if one clings to the feet of That 1.3.2.10

 Commentary

-Heaven the notion of a happy afterlife of pleasant resorts the classically religious can look forward to in the afterlife.
-For most people, the fear of hell is a powerful motivation to believe in faith, avoid sin, and generally behave.
+Heaven is the notion of a happy afterlife of pleasant resorts, which the classically religious look forward to in the afterlife.
+For most people, the fear of hell is a powerful motivation to believe in faith, avoid sin, and generally behave virtuously.
 World religions and philosophies have multiple versions of heavens and hells; authors and exegetes have even more versions of interpretive heavens and hells.
 In Hinduism, there are fourteen worlds: seven higher ones or heavens and seven lower ones or hells.

 My Sovereign explains via examples: No one like Rama or Rahim, whose names you have been repeating and remembering, can take you successfully across the earth’s journey.
 Brahma, Vishnu, Rudra, the sun, and the moon are all under the command of death.
-Ram refers to Rama Chandar, the king of Ayodhya, which implies incarnate Rama; Rahim refers to the merciful, which implies the prophet Muhammad.
+Rama refers to Rama Chandra, the king of Ayodhya, which implies incarnate Rama; Rahim refers to the merciful, which implies the prophet Muhammad.
 Rama and Rahim collectively refer to incarnates and prophets.
 Rudra refers to Shiva.
 My Sovereign tells me not to identify with anyone who eventually dies, regardless of their glory or impact on this earth.
-My Sovereign also tells me not to identify with the deities who rule a particular world or the celestial bodies that are the domain of a particular culture.
+My Sovereign also tells me not to identify with the deities who rule a particular world or the celestial bodies that are the domain of a particular culture, no sun or moon dynasties.
 I can study their narratives and learn from their conduct, but I must identify with only the 1.
 The 1 beyond the cycle of birth and death!

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.